Skip to main content

 CorePower Yoga On Demand

 CorePower is a nationwide yoga studio chain that became known for its high-energy heated “Hot Power Fusion” power yoga classes and calmer (but still hot) yoga sessions.
-The CorePower At Home Yoga on Demand app is a great option for those who love the brand’s workouts already as well as those who have never tried it.
+The CorePower At Home Yoga on Demand app is one of the best yoga apps for those who love the brand’s workouts and those who have never tried it.

-CorePower doesn’t give you a quiz to figure out your workout style and fitness level, so you aren't served sessions that are tailored to your interests.
+CorePower doesn't quiz you to determine your workout style and fitness level, so it doesn't serve sessions tailored to your interests.
 Still, the classes are easy to sort through, with thorough descriptions that tell you what to expect.
-You can also filter by experience level, class type, class length, and teacher.
+You can also filter by experience level, class type, class length, and teacher to find the right program for your needs.

 I tried both a Core Restore (restorative yoga) class and a Yoga Sculpt Bodyweight (YSB) class.
 The Core Restore class was one of my favorite yoga classes from the entire testing process.
 The instructor explained how to perform each movement, why I was doing them, and what I should expect to feel.
 I felt amazing when I was done—rested, stretched, and refreshed.
 I also enjoyed the Yoga Sculpt Bodyweight class, but it wasn’t the same as taking the class in person with the high-energy, bumping music and enthusiasm from your instructor and fellow yogis.